pranabp-bit/debuggerpp/README.md

 ### 4.3 `DebugController`
 Located at: [src/main/java/team57/debuggerpp/dbgcontroller](https://github.com/Debugger-Plus-Plus/debuggerpp/tree/master/src/main/java/team57/debuggerpp/dbgcontroller)

 This component is designed to implement skipping of non-slice lines by modifying the behaviour of existing debug actions.
-It has two subcomponents:
+It has 3 subcomponents:
 - `DppJavaDebugProcess`: for handling the 'Run to Position' action only.

 We create a subclass of `JavaDebugProcess`, namely `DppJavaDebugProcess`, and a subclass of `GenericDebuggerRunner`, namely `DynamicSliceDebuggerRunner`. `DppJavaDebugProcess` overrides the original debug action handlers, and `DynamicSliceDebuggerRunner` overrides the `attachVirtualMachine` method to create `DppJavaDebugProcess` instead of `JavaDebugProcess`.